cloudogu/k8s-ecosystem/docs/development/building_basebox_en.md

 packer build k8s-dev.pkr.hcl
 ```

+> For VirtualBox installations < 7, an additional variable must be set because certain options used are not available for the version.
+>
+>`packer build -var "virtualbox-version-lower-7=true" k8s-dev.pkr.hcl`

 **3. Wait**

 The image building process takes about 15 minutes, depending on your hardware and internet connection.
 Packer should